 - Job share: when you genuinely need a role to be done full-time then think about taking on a job share.
 Effective job shares offer two sets of skills for one role, require less management support (as they support each other) and present opportunities for holiday and sickness cover.
 The two mothers job sharing will be highly committed to making it work.

 - Project work: the freelance model allows self-employed contractors to work with multiple clients, fulfilling specific needs over the short or long term.
-You get the benefit of keeping your costs under control but getting great quality of work and the mothers get to control their working hours.
+You get the benefit of keeping your costs under control but getting great quality of work and candidates get to control their working hours.

 - Matching business cycle peaks and troughs: most businesses have busy times of year and seasonal troughs.
 Those peak times can suit team members perfectly.
 For example, accountants may find October to April requires more ‘hands on deck’ than in August.

-- Nine-day fortnight: an almost full-time contract that gives mothers space around the edges.
+- Nine-day fortnight: an almost full-time contract that gives people space around the edges.